Have I mentioned this before? I'm sure I have. If I haven't, that's a major faux pas on my part. My bad, sorry.

 I hate dungeons.**

 Now that we're clear, let me tell you one reason why.
 Generally, it's because they share a not-quite-cool-to-lukewarm, unseasoned, grey sameness that bores the living crap outta me.
-Oh my stars and garters, save me from the game designers and GMs who feel their dungeons are exciting, but feature the same, damn 10x10 halls, and empty rooms with goblin sized furniture.
+Oh my stars and garters, save me from the game designers and GMs who feel their dungeons are exciting but feature the same damn 10x10 halls and rooms with goblin sized furniture that are otherwise empty.
 Seriously.
 Help me turn my Green Lantern ring upon myself to end my suffering.

 This is part of the dungeon at Blarney Castle in Ireland.

 It's so small!

 How the hell are we gonna fit an army of angry Kobolds,